-You are required to design an illustrated, web-page report. for teenagers to raise their awareness of NTDs.
+You are required to design an illustrated, web-page report for teenagers to raise their awareness of NTDs.

-- Describe the disease, including its symptoms, where it is found in the world, preventative measures and treatments, and the impact it has on affected people and communities. - Describe the pathogen that causes the disease and - Discuss how climate change may after the spread, global distribution and impact of the disease.
+- Select one neglected tropical disease. - Describe the disease, including its symptoms, where it is found in the world, preventative measures and treatments, and the impact it has on affected people and communities. - Describe the pathogen that causes the disease and what is known about how it is transmitted. - Discuss how climate change may alter the spread, global distribution and impact of the disease.